MeronM18/WalletWatch/README.md

 What is it useful for?
 - Useful to manage finances more effectively

-How will it be Used?
-- Set up financial goals
-- Create a budget
-- Log expenses

 Project Estimated Time Needed:
 5 hours a week,
 4 weeks